BleuBleu/FamiStudio/Docs/docs/instruments.md

 ## Adding instruments

-You can an instrument by pressing the "+" sign, and you can one by right-clicking on it.
+You can add an instrument by pressing the "+" sign, and you can delete one by right-clicking on it.
 Deleting an instrument will delete all notes used by that instrument.

 ## Replacing an instrument by another